sensate-iot/dsmr-database/README.md

 Smart Meters.
 The project consists of several repository's:

 - DSMR parser (this repo);
-- DSMR web client (implementator of this service)
+- DSMR web client (implementator of this service);
-- Several customer facing apps
+- Several customer facing apps;

-## DSMR parser

-The DSMR parser receives requests from the web client with a DSMR telegram.
-Telegrams are data messages from Dutch smart meters.
-These messages are formatted according to the DSMR standard.
-This parser supports the following versions of DSMR:

-- DSMR 2.0
-- DSMR 4.2
+- DSMR database project.
-- ESMR 5.x

-## WCF

-This service exposes a WCF `Parse` endpoint.
-Clients can implement the contract in oder to communicate with this service and parse messages.
-The contract definition can be found in the `SensateIoT.SmartEnergy.Dsmr.Parser` project.

-## Enhancements
+## Database projects

-This services enhances the DSMR telegram in serveral ways.
-First of all, using a small cache the gas flow is calculated using previously received messages.
-If no previous messages are found the gas flow is defaulted to 0.
+The data related to DSMR projects is disributed acros several sources:

+- Sensate IoT Data Platform;
+- This database project.

+This database project acts as a OLAP database, for aggregated data only.
+Data that is the dataplatform is (and should) be used for individual messges and/or measurements.